egil10/chords/docs/CONTRIBUTING.md

 ### Improving Chord Matching

-The chord matching algorithm is in `js/fretboard.js`.
+The chord matching algorithm is in `js/app.js`.
 The current logic:
 - Checks if all chord notes are present
+- Progressively filters chords as notes are added
+- Supports exact and partial matches
-- Could be enhanced to handle inversions
+- Could be enhanced to handle inversions and better partial matching
-- Could detect partial matches

 ### Styling Improvements